Gateshead Highway (A167) flyover

 See our interactive map for current roadworks throughout Gateshead including temporary traffic lights, road closures and diversions.

-However, to reduce congestion, please use an alternative route (for example, the A1 Western Bypass) wherever possible.
+However, to reduce congestion, please use an alternative route (for example, the A1 Western Bypass or A19 Tyne Tunnel) wherever possible.

 Other ways to reduce congestion